sazonovanton/SirChatalot/README.md

 * OpenAI.SystemMessage: The message that will shape your bot's personality.
 * OpenAI.MaxSessionLength: The maximum number of user messages in a session (can be used to reduce tokens used).
 Optional.
 * OpenAI.ChatDeletion: Whether to delete the user's history if conversation is too long.
 Optional.
+* OpenAI.EndUserID: Whether to add the user's ID to the API request.
+Optional.
+* OpenAI.Moderation: Whether to use the OpenAI's moderation engine.
+Optional.

 Configuration should be stored in the `./data/.config` file.
 Use the `config.example` file in the `./data` directory as a template.